jvalue/jayvee/rfc/0008-builtin-blocktypes/README.md

   - If omitted, a blocktype has no input or output
 - `property` keyword to define a property with a name and a type
   - Optionally, a default value can be assigned
-- Adds new keywords for existing types:
+- Adds new keywords for existing property types:
   - Valuetypes: `regex`, `cellrange` / `row` / `column` / `cell`, `valuetype-assignment`
   - Typed collections: `collection<type>`
     - Nested collections are not supported for now
   - IO types: `File`, `FileSystem`, `TextFile`, `Sheet`, `Table`

+See the following section for concrete code examples.

 ### Syntax for current block types